-Tripura civic polls: Counting of votes underway for 222 seats
+Tripura civic polls: Counting of votes underway for 222 seats, BJP wins two municipal bodies

 The state had witnessed a 81.52% voting turnout till 9.30 pm on Thursday, according to the Election Commission of India.

-On Sunday, Tripura State Rifles and the central armed police force were guarding the counting centres, as the campaign to the civic elections have been marred with violence among political parties.
+On Sunday, Tripura State Rifles and the Central Armed Police Force were guarding the counting centres, as the campaign to the civic elections have been marred with violence among political parties.

 Earlier in November, the Trinamool Congress had filed a contempt petition alleging that the authorities in Tripura did not comply with its order to ensure a safe environment for political parties to campaign for the polls.
 On several occasions, the party’s members were attacked.